BetterWayElectronics/BetterWayElectronics/README.md

 </div>
 <br>

 <p>Hello, I am BwE!
-I’ve been into cybersecurity since 2000—back when I was experimenting with B02K and creating IIS 5 Unicode directory traversal bots in Visual Basic.
-I eventually shifted my focus from hacking to reverse engineering, which sparked my interest in malware analysis and digital forensics.</p>
+I’ve been into cybersecurity since 2000 where I was awkwardly creating IIS 5 Unicode directory traversal bots in Visual Basic.
+I eventually shifted my focus from hacking to reverse engineering (inspired by wanting to make cracktros in PS1 games), which then sparked my interest in malware analysis and digital forensics.</p>

 <p>My journey took a turn when my personal PS3 died, leading me to explore console repair.
 After successfully fixing it, I turned this skill into a business.
 From 2008 until 2022, I repaired consoles and other electronics and developed my own custom software to streamline the repair process.</p>